wufoo/docs/source/includes/_entries.md

 The various `Field##` properties correspond to the fields in the [Form Fields](/#form-fields)

+<aside class="warning">Data in fields that are marked as "Admin Only" are not returned via the API.
+Data from "hidden" and encrypted fields will be shown</aside>

 <b>Every Entry in an Entries request contains five fields.
 The Default Fields are:</b>

 EntryId - This value is the unique identifier for your entry.

 DateCreated - The date that this entry was submitted.
+The date/time will be recorded in PST/PDT (UTC -8/-7)

 Created By - The person who created the entry.
 If submitted through a form, the value here will be public.
 If the submission originated in the Entry Manager this value will be the user name of the submitting user.